SciML/HelicopterSciML.jl/README.md

 The model with this automatically discovered terms has an improved fit to the yaw angle:

 ![](https://user-images.githubusercontent.com/1814174/86542905-e3652180-bee7-11ea-9e02-ecffb9662b56.PNG)

+Still, it is clear that there are many aspects of the model that can be improved, such as adding deadband effects.
+A more detailed introduction to the current results can be found in [the challenge problem write-up](https://github.com/ChrisRackauckas/HelicopterSciML.jl/blob/master/papers/Hybrid_Helicopter_model.pdf)

 ## Video Introduction to the Dataset

 For an introduction to the dataset, how it was collected, the associated